Skip to content

 1. abortCtrl: an AbortController instance either provided in the options or created internally.

-2. cancelAbort(): function internally stop listening to abort signals.
+2. cancelAbort(): function to internally stop listening to abort signals.
 PS: the signal that has been passed to built-in fetch cannot be undone.

 3. clearTimeout(): function to clear timeout, effectively disabling abort on timeout.